longhorn/longhorn/docs/csi-config.md

 $ ps aux | grep kubelet
 root      3755  4.4  2.9 744404 120020 ?
 Ssl  00:45   0:02 kubelet --root-dir=/opt/rke/var/lib/kubelet --volume-plugin-dir=/var/lib/kubelet/volumeplugins
 ```
 You will find `root-dir` in the cmdline of proc `kubelet`.
-By default it is `/opt/rke/var/lil/kubelet` if you are using RKE.
+If it's not set, the default value `/var/lib/kubelet` would be used.
+In the case of RancherOS/CoreOS, the root-dir would be `/opt/rke/var/lib/kubelet` as shown above.

 **For K3S**